Aranmanai Kili

 Aranmanai Kili is a 1993 Indian Tamil-language romantic drama film written, produced and directed by Rajkiran in his directorial debut.
 He also stars alongside Ahana and Gayathri.
 The film was released on 16 April 1993.
 It was remade in Telugu as Maa Voori Maaraju (1994), and in Kannada as Neelakanta (2006).

 Plot

-Raasaiyya is a servant of a rich family which belongs to Poongodi, who secretly loves him.
-While Chellamma, a poor girl, was kidnapped and forced into prostitution, Raasaiyya saves her and takes her to his village.
-It remains to be seen what fate has in store for the three of them.
+Raasaiyya is a servant working for a rich family whose granddaughter, Poongodi, secretly loves him.
+When Chellamma, a poor girl, is kidnapped and forced into prostitution, Raasaiyya rescues her and brings her to his village.
+The rest of the story is about what fate has in store for the three of them.

 Production

 Aranmanai Kili is the directorial debut of Rajkiran who also produced the film, wrote the script and starred as the male lead.
 The film is the acting debut for Ahana and Gayathri; both were chosen from over 300 girls who auditioned.
 Cinematography was handled by Kichas.
 The filming of the song "Adi Poonguyile" suffered significant delays due to difficulties in finding a location with the required settings, including "green grass, mountains, and waterfalls".
 It was also affected by the makers wanting to wait for the perfect weather as the song sequence required heavy rain.
 The filming was held at Karaikudi.